Installation¶

 Configuration and compilation with CMake¶

-can be compiled, CMake
+FastChem can be compiled, CMake is required to

 configure the compilation files, locate libraries, and write the